 To create a business profile for the I-Drive study area, an industry cluster analysis methodology that identifies geographic concentrations of particular industries as well as explains the connections between these establishments is being used.
-The I-Drive study area is anchored by three large theme parks, Universal Studios, Islands of Adventure and Sea World, and the nation's second largest convention center.
-These institutions receive millions of visitors each year that generate additional other services including demand for accommodations, dining, retail, transportation, among others.
+The I-Drive study area is anchored by three large theme parks, Universal Studios, Islands of Adventure and SeaWorld, and the nation's third largest convention center.
+These institutions receive millions of visitors each year that generate additional other demand for services including accommodations, dining, retail, transportation, among others.

-To complete this analysis, Infogroup database was used to determine the number of businesses and employees located within the study boundaries.
+To complete this analysis, Data Axle/Infogroup database was used to determine the number of businesses and employees located within the study boundaries.
 This information was complemented with other data sources such as the Orange County Property Appraiser's parcel data and internet searches.
 In additions to these sources, GIS software was used to depict industry concentration and employment across the study area.